 - giving extra fluids to drink and not overdressing if there is a fever

 - although routine use of paracetamol after vaccination is not recommended, if fever is present, paracetamol can be given – check the label for the correct dose or speak with your pharmacist (especially when giving paracetamol to children).

 Many vaccine injections may result in soreness, redness, itching, swelling or burning at the injection site for one to two days.
 Paracetamol might be required to ease the discomfort.

 Concerns about immunisation side effects

-You can discuss with your immunisation provider how to report adverse events in other states or territories.
-It is also important to seek medical advice if you (or your child) are unwell, as this may be due to other illness rather than because of the vaccination.
+It is important to seek medical advice if you (or your child) are unwell, as this may be due to other illness rather than because of the vaccination.

 Rare side effects of hepatitis A immunisation